vgwb/Antura/docs/en/dev/game-modules/Teacher.md

 ## Difficulty Selection Engine

-Minigames can be configured to be more or less difficult (i.e. challanging) for the player.
+Minigames can be configured to be more or less difficult (i.e. challenging) for the player.
 This *Engine* is in charge of selecting what difficulty to use for a given MiniGame session.
 Difficulty is defined as a float value in the range [0,1], easiest to hardest.